SGBV Education + Training

 Role-Specific Training

 The Foundations of SGBV e-Class is the prerequisite for additional courses based on an individual’s role within the institution’s SGBV response.
-Training is currently under development and will be released as it becomes available, for the following roles:
+Training is available for the following roles:

 • Options Navigation Network (ONN) participating staff.